bad-alloc-heavy-industries/dragonBoot/docs/deploying/gateware.md

     .. todo::

-      Using your distro package manager, install :code:`python3`, :code:`python3-pip` and :code:`python3-virtualenv` or eqivilent packages that satisfy the minimum version requirement of Python 3.8.
+      Using your distro package manager, install :code:`python3`, :code:`python3-pip` and :code:`python3-virtualenv` or equivalent packages that satisfy the minimum version requirement of Python 3.8.

   .. platform-choice:: macos